Japanese air raids on Australia: The attack on Broome

 On 3 March 1942, nine Japanese A6M2 Zero fighters attacked the town of Broome, in northern Western Australia.
 Although Broome was a small town, it had become a significant air base and route of escape for refugees and retreating military personnel, following the Japanese invasion of Java.
-During the attack, which consisted of strafing runs only by the Zeros, at least 88 Allied civilians and military personnel were killed and 24 aircraft were lost.
+During the attack, which consisted of strafing runs only by the Zeros, at least 88 Allied civilians and military personnel were killed, and 24 aircraft were lost.
 As Broome was almost undefended, Japanese losses were light, with only a single Zero being shot down over Broome and another one failing to reach its base.

 Attacks on North Queensland, July 1942

 Two Australian soldiers searching for fragments of a bomb dropped during the third raid on Townsville.

-Japanese naval flying boats conducted four small air raids on the north Queensland city of Townsville and the town of Mossman in late July 1942.
+In late July 1942, Japanese naval flying boats conducted four small air raids on the north Queensland city of Townsville and the town of Mossman.
 Townsville, which was an important military base, was raided by Japanese Kawanishi H8K1 "Emily" flying boats operating from Rabaul on three nights in late July 1942.
-On the night of 25/26 July, the city was attacked by two flying boats but did not suffer any damage as the six bombs dropped by these aircraft fell into the sea.
-Townsville was attacked for the second time in the early hours of 28 July when a single flying boat dropped eight bombs which landed in bushland outside the city.
+On the night of 25/26 July, the city was attacked by two flying boats but did not suffer any damage, as the six bombs dropped by these aircraft fell into the sea.

+Townsville was attacked for the second time in the early hours of 28 July when a single flying boat dropped eight bombs, which landed in bushland outside the city.
 Six P-39 Airacobras unsuccessfully attempted to intercept the Japanese aircraft.
 The third raid on Townsville occurred in the early hours of 29 July when a single flying boat again attacked the city, dropping seven bombs into the sea and an eighth which fell on an agricultural research station at Oonoonba, damaging a coconut plantation.
 This aircraft was intercepted by four Airacobras and was damaged.
-The fourth raid on north Queensland occurred on the night of 31 July when a single flying boat dropped a bomb which exploded near a house outside of Mossman, injuring a child.
+The fourth raid on north Queensland occurred on the night of 31 July when a single flying boat dropped a bomb, which exploded near a house outside of Mossman, injuring a child.